flohw/dotfiles/zsh/README.md

 ## Aliases

 All aliases are listed in `aliases/` directory.
 All files are sourced in zshrc file.
 Aliases are groued by program or theme.
+Each of these programms definig its own aliases must be in its own stow directory at the root of the project with the correct path to `$ZDOTDIR/plugins` directory.

 ## Functions